MarsTeam2024/WRO-2024/README.md

 # The Vehicle:

-The Mars Vehicle is approximately 25cm tall, 20cm wide and 30cm high, the majority of its chassis was taken from multiple disassembled RC Cars, which consisted of a car body, 2 wheels for driving (forward, backwards), 2 wheels for steering (left, right), a DC Motor and new gears for it.
+The Mars Vehicle is approximately 25cm long, 20cm wide and 30cm high, the majority of its chassis was taken from multiple disassembled RC Cars, which consisted of a car body, 2 wheels for driving (forward, backwards), 2 wheels for steering (left, right), a DC Motor and new gears for it.

 The original DC Motor of the first RC car was not suitable enough for the Vehicle’s tasks, so it was replaced with a newer DC Motor that was taken from another RC Car which also had new gears alongside the DC Motor which gave it more torque and made it steadier.